-There are a number of ways in which you can use available funds: you could keep them as savings; use them to lower the loan amount (i.e., principal reduction); or use them as discount points to permanently reduce your interest rate.
+There are several ways in which you can use available funds: you could keep them as savings; use them to lower the loan amount (i.e., principal reduction); or use them as discount points to permanently reduce your interest rate.
 The information below is important in making this decision as it applies to your circumstances.